Why is materialism keeping you from being happier? Because once you fix your anxiety by buying extra stuff, you enter a

-While this is a rather extreme example of countering materialism, this article contains plenty of inspiring ways to fight materialism that you can learn from.
+While the first example of Kelly is a rather extreme example of countering materialism, this article contains plenty of inspiring ways to fight materialism that you can learn from.
 In the end, it's up to you to decide how much possessions you need and want, and at what are you happy with what you already have.
 I want to show you how to get to that happy place.

 - Materialism definition